 Originally this knowledge or theosophy, it was thought, could be attainedthrough individual revelation or the use of some higher faculty.
 The transcendent characteristic of a godhead is what differentiates theosophical systemsfrom speculative or absolute philosophical systems that generally proceed deductively from the idea of God.
 In the initial theosophical systems Godwas conceived as the transcendent source of being, from whom human beings in their natural state are far removed.
 Such knowledge is divinely inspired,and is not a set of beliefs superimposed on humankind.
 This knowledge or wisdom is considered to underlie the teaching of all religion.

-Jewish mystics.
+The concepts of Theosophy have occurred in philosophic systems China, India, and Egypt, and in the works of the Gnostics, Neoplatonists, and the Kabbalists, or the Jewish mystics.
 Theosophical thought appears in the works of philosopherssuch as Plato, Plotinus, Apollonius of Tyana, and in works of such mystics as Jakob Boehme and Paracelsus; as well as other medieval mystics.